Philadelphia, PA 215.561.9100

 RESTORE A SMOOTHER, MORE TONED, AND YOUTHFUL-LOOKING NECK FOR PHILADELPHIA AREA PATIENTS

 The neck's appearance typically changes over time, and while some people accept the shifting tissues and sagging skin as they get older, others want to do something to restore a younger look.
-A neck and jawline may lose definition because of several factors, including genetics, gravity, stress, and environmental conditions—all of which can be countered with a neck lift at the Philadelphia area's Cross Plastic Surgery.
+A neck and jawline may lose definition because of several factors, including genetics, gravity, stress, and environmental conditions—all of which can be countered with a neck lift at the Philadelphia area's Cross Medical Group.

 WHAT IS A NECK LIFT?